chan-vince/link-monitor/Readme.md

 ## Todo

 - implement logging instead of fmt.Print
-- add broker config using the conf file
-- publish to correct routing key with kit Id replacemnt
 - persist counters in cache dir
 - all the devops
 - expand message struct to support a full stat output per net interface